cran-task-views/ClinicalTrials/ClinicalTrials.md

     proposed in the examples of the corresponding R functions in the package.
 Finally, in this package you can find a simulation function for one trial or for more than one trial.
+-   Package `r pkg("dfpk")` Statistical methods involving PK measures are provided, in the dose allocation process during a Phase I clinical trials.
+These methods enter pharmacokinetics (PK) in the dose finding designs in different ways, including covariates models, dependent variable or hierarchical models.
+This package provides functions to generate data from several scenarios and functions to run simulations which their objective is to determine the maximum tolerated dose (MTD).
 -   Package `r pkg("DoseFinding")` provides functions for the design and analysis of dose-finding experiments (for example pharmaceutical Phase II clinical trials).
 It provides functions for: